OmarITx/Active-directory-basics/README.md

 ### 📌 In the next part of this lab, we will:

-- Install and configure **Active Directory Domain Services (AD DS)** on DC-1
+- Install and configure **Active Directory Domain Services
-- Promote DC-1 to a Domain Controller (installing roles, etc..)
 - Join C-1 to the new domain
 - Create **bulk user accounts** with PowerShell ISE
 - Set up and test **Group Policy Objects (GPOs)**